What is Charcot-Marie-Tooth Disease?

-CMT is caused by genetic mutations that afflict the peripheral nerves, which consist of two key parts: the axon and myelin sheath.
-The axon is the inside of the nerve, while the myelin sheath is the protective covering around the axon.
+CMT stems from genetic mutations that afflict the peripheral nerves, comprising two essential parts: the axon and myelin sheath.
+The axon is the nerve inside, while the myelin sheath is the protective covering around the axon.

 Types of Charcot-Marie Tooth Disease

-Depending on the kind of CMT, the myelin sheath, the axon, or both can be affected.
+Depending on the CMT, the myelin sheath, the axon, or both become affected.
 Various forms of CMT exist.
-Here are the major ones (x):
+Here are the major ones: (x)

-CMT 1 accounts for roughly two-thirds of cases (x).
-Symptoms usually appear from the age of five to 25 (x).
-In CMT 1, faulty genes cause the myelin sheath to fall apart.
-As the sheath withers, the axon is eventually damaged, and the individual’s muscles no longer receive clear instructions from the brain.
-This results in numbness, loss of sensation and muscle weakness.
+CMT 1 accounts for roughly two-thirds of cases. (x) Symptoms usually appear from the age of five to 25. (x) In CMT 1, faulty genes cause the myelin sheath to fall apart.
+As the sheath withers, the axon eventually becomes damaged, and the individual’s muscles no longer receive clear instructions from the brain.
+It results in numbness, loss of sensation, and muscle weakness.

 CMT 1 subtypes are CMT1A and CMT1B.
 Symptoms may vary in each subtype.

 CMT 2 affects about 17 percent of patients.
-In CMT 2, the faulty gene directly affects the axons (x).
-As a result, the axon can’t properly send signals to activate senses and muscle, so the patient experiences numbness or a weaker sense of touch, as well as weakened muscles.
+In CMT 2, the faulty gene directly affects the axons. (x) As a result, the axon can’t correctly give signally activated senses and muscles, so the patient experiences numbness or a weaker sense of touch and weakened muscles.

-Also known as Dejerine-Sottas disease, CMT 3 is a rare kind of CMT.
+Also known as Dejerine-Sottas disease, CMT 3 is a rare CMT.
 CMT 3 damages the myelin sheath, resulting in severe muscle weakness.
 It also severely affects a patient’s sense of touch.
-Signs of CMT 3 normally appear in infancy.
+Signs of CMT 3 usually appear in infancy.

-CMT 4 is a rare problem that afflicts the myelin sheath (x).
-In general, symptoms manifest during childhood and individuals with CMT 4 usually need a wheelchair.
+CMT 4 is a rare problem that afflicts the myelin sheath. (x) Symptoms manifest during childhood, and individuals with CMT 4 usually need a wheelchair.

 Regardless of the form, Charcot-Marie-Tooth disease is hereditary, meaning people whose close family members have CMT have a greater risk of developing the disease.